Advice & Tips

 As an added plus, by using a dimmer you’ll be saving energy and extending the life of your bulbs.

-Instead of that overstuffed couch, use a small loveseat or sofa that’s in scale with the proportions of the room.
+Instead of that overstuffed couch, use a stylish loveseat that’s in scale with the proportions of the room.
 A small apartment can actually look bigger with furniture in it that’s scaled to the size and dimensions of the space.
 One idea is to use a small scale open leg chair or sofa as opposed to one with a skirt or heavy padding.

-Not light as in an electrical fixture, but light as in a light tone and hue of color in your rug floor covering.
-Using a brightly colored, light hued floor rug will help open up a space.
+Not light as in an electrical fixture, but light as in a light tone and hue of color in your area rug.
+Using a brightly colored, light hued area rug will help open up a space.
 Dark colors on the floor make a space feel smaller and (makes sense!) darker.
 Using a lighter hue on the floor will help “float” your furniture and add a sense of space and air.

 Get that clutter out of sight and out of mind.
 If you have lots of collectables, group them together in an open, glass door display case, or place them on an open wall shelf.